carafelix/qubic/README.md

 ### Disclaimers
 - Urges a code refactor
 - I want to eventually re-take this project back and implement a second more optimal algorithm.
 - On top of the 2D stacked planes I want to render a Three.js Cube representation of the board, for it to be really a 3D game.

+### to-do
+- add a log of moves, so the game can be replayed, add also a function that display a board with marking spots as black and white with numbers for easily reading sequences